pigeongcc/bears-detection/README.md

 ### Link to the Dataset

-The final dataset version: [link](https://universe.roboflow.com/mydatasets-bqwxe/kaggle-kontur/dataset/8/images/?split=train).
+- The final dataset version: [link](https://universe.roboflow.com/mydatasets-bqwxe/kaggle-kontur/dataset/8/images/?split=train).

-No test set data is present in the dataset.
+- No test set data is present in the dataset.

-I also corrected a couple of mistakes in initial training set labeling.
+- I also corrected a couple of mistakes in initial training set labeling.

 ## Baseline

+I chose **YOLOv8** model to detect bears.
+It's a SOTA model for object detection with simple interface.

-As a starting point, I trained **YOLOv8** for 40 epochs on a raw dataset.
-The data had no augmentations, it was only resized to 640x640.
+As a baseline solution, I trained **YOLOv8** for 30 epochs on a raw dataset.
+The data had no augmentations, it was only resized to 320x320.

-You can check out the scores and metrics values for all the tested models in the end of this Readme.
+You can find the scores and metrics values for all the tested models in the end of this Readme.

 ## Binary Classification